MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-capacity.md

 ## Exceeding capacity quotas

 Exceeding the paid database storage limit won't interrupt transaction processing within the existing environments.
 The existing environments that organically grow and eventually exceed the quota will still be accessible and available for the customers to continue their business operations.
+You will not be automatically charged for the extra storage occupied by these environments.

 However, once the capacity limits are exceeded, the customers won't be able to create new environments or copy their existing environments until the storage used by the existing environments is decreased to fit the quota or additional capacity is purchased.
+These operations will also be blocked for the customers who have more environments than they are entitled to, accoring to their subscription and purchased environment add-ons.

 Administrative actions are currently not limited by the File storage, however similar restrictions will be applied to the File storage with one of the next releases of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].